Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with

 As you look for cracks in the basement look for signs of light coming through.
 You might stick a ribbon, or some kind of marker, into the crack so you can find it when you get outside.
 You also want to seal the undersides of all soffits.

 When inspecting it is important to consider the type of caulk you need to use.
 When Silicon (the clear) caulk dries it does not take paint well.
 This means it will need to be scraped off if you choose to paint at some later time.
 Silicone caulk is great for areas that already have nice coats of paint.

 Latex caulk comes in many colors, plus you can paint over it anytime with no problems.
 The latex will soap up the paint just like the wall.
 If the caulking job is smooth and seamless, when you paint over it, you will not even know it's there.

 Caulking the Exterior

-CAUTION; People need to be careful with the aerosol can of expanding foam spray!
-If used near GAS water heaters/furnaces/stoves because it can catch your home on fire!!
-I know, cause i was using it in my bathroom and the gas water heater was on the other side of the wall, and it started a FIRE!!!
+CAUTION; Be careful with the aerosol can of expanding foam spray!
+If used near GAS water heaters/furnaces/stoves, it can catch your home on fire!!
+I know this from personal experience; I was using it in my bathroom and the gas water heater was on the other side of the wall, and it started a FIRE!!!
 BE CAREFUL WITH AEROSOL.

 Step 6: How to Use Expanding Spray Foam

 When sealing your home, you need to pick up a few cans of expanding spray foam (see picture labeled expanding spray foam).

-There are going to be some spots that are to large to fill with caulk.
+There are going to be some spots that are too large to fill with caulk.
 In these cases, you need to use spray foam.

-If you have never used this, I would highly suggest you experiment with it before you begin sealing with it.
+If you have never used this, I suggest you experiment with it before you begin sealing with it.

-Expanding spray foam is sprayed trough a long tube in to cracks, as it dries the foam expands.
+Expanding spray foam is sprayed through a long tube into cracks, as it dries the foam expands.

 As you can see in the picture, it expands quite a bit.
 If you want a clean edge, you can come back and trim the excess foam with a razor blade.